fmerg/pymerkle/USAGE.rst

 Challenge-commitment schema
 ===========================

-One can use the `MerkleTree.merkleProof`_ proof to generate the Merkle-proof upon a submitted challenge as follows:
+One can use the `MerkleTree.merkleProof`_ method to generate the Merkle-proof upon a submitted challenge as follows:

 .. code-block:: python